roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  Jonathan let her vent.
 "I'm often under a lot of stress.
 It was something I did to try to relieve that.
 I didn't want you to have to feel the pressure I was under.
 We were letting people go, and there was more and more to do, with tighter schedules.
 I should have talked to you about it, instead of holding it in."

  She sniffled and wiped her eyes.
 "I was bored, and he became my project.
 That was all, to start with.
 There was nothing there for a year.
 I didn't see him that way, I swear.
 I felt good helping him, watching him slowly pull himself together.
 I felt useful, and that's what I needed.
 That was our entire problem.
 It was never about a lack of affection, or our love-making, or falling out of love with you.
 I never stopped loving you.
 I was doing something that made me feel good, and I was proud.
 I wasn't doing anything wrong, except maybe spend too much time with another man, but it wasn't romantic.
 It was like a job.
 One I was doing well at."
-Report_Story #4